Call-Me-Doc/origins_lore_/Characters/CJ_The_Mage.md

  Friends (Brothers?) with [[Masengp9]]

 Quotes:
- "I may be a dick but at least I'm a nice dick"
+// "I *may* be a dick but at least I'm a nice dick"